lginn26/Eldritch-Shooter/README.md

 * This abomination has a nack for firing a spread of projectiles at random.
 Remain aware.
 * Dead Eye
 ![alt text](https://raw.githubusercontent.com/lginn26/Eldritch-Shooter/master/assets/images/eldritch_sniper.png)
 * Unlike the others, this thing prefers precision over blindly spitting projectiles.
+Keep moving to foil it's aim.
 * Chaos Breaker
 ![alt text](https://raw.githubusercontent.com/lginn26/Eldritch-Shooter/master/assets/images/chaos_breaker.png)
 * Whatever this creature is it sure isn't reality.
 As a result, it's actions are almost unpredictable.
 How do you survive them?
 Hide near the back, then start praying to whatever religion of your choice.